Our future Chartered Project Professional assessment

 What’s new?

-• Improved journey thanks to clear objectives at every stage and new support materials to level the field and ensure everyone can access ChPP.
+- Improved journey thanks to clear objectives at every stage and new support materials we've levelled the field to ensure everyone can access ChPP.

 Frequently asked questions